eduvo/flake-templates/README.md

 ### Run services

-Services are supported by `devenv`, which is installed automatically through template.
+Services are managed by [devenv](https://devenv.sh/), which is installed automatically.

 ``` shell
 devenv up
 ```

-For example, run in OpenApply
+For example, run in OpenApply:

 ``` shell
 ❱ devenv up